-We mentioned some of the hazards you may encounter on the trail during heavy rains earlier in the article including swollen rivers and avalanche risks.
+We mentioned some of the hazards you may encounter on the trail during heavy rains earlier in the article, including swollen rivers and avalanche risks.

-Let’s go through a few wet weather trail hazards again according to terrain:
+Let’s go through a few wet-weather trail hazards again according to terrain:

 Not sure just how dangerous a flash flood can be?

 In a flash flood in 2015, it took 0.63 inches of rainfall in one hour in Zion Canyon to flood several canyons.
-Only 15 minutes later, the virgin river rose from 55 cubic feet per second to 2,630 cubic feet per second.
+Only 15 minutes later, the river rose from 55 cubic feet per second to 2,630 cubic feet per second.

-River and Creek Beds
+River And Creek Beds